Pioneers Cabin (Edmonton)

-The Old Timers' Cabin of Edmonton is a historic building in Edmonton, Alberta, Canada.
+The Bison Lodge of Edmonton (formerly known as the Pioneers Cabin, Or Old Timers' Cabin) is a historic building in Edmonton, Alberta, Canada.

 History

-The Old Timers' Cabin first opened in 1959.
+The cabin first opened in 1959 under the name "The Old Timers' Cabin."
 The structure is a natural log house with a stone chimney, a poplar floor, cedar shingles, and spruce window frames.

-The Old Timers' Cabin was built by a 76-year-old log specialist named Hobart Dowler for the Northern Alberta Pioneers and Descendants Association (NAPDA).
+The cabin was built by a 76-year-old log specialist named Hobart Dowler for the Northern Alberta Pioneers and Descendants Association (NAPDA).
 The building was built from spruce logs that came from Dowler's Pigeon Lake property.
+With just an axe, the logs were fit together using a saddle notch, creating a water tight fit without additional chinking.
 The logs were measured, assembled and numbered at Pigeon Lake before being disassembled and remade on the building site in Edmonton.

-The Cabin is located in the North Saskatchewan river valley on Scona Hill, on a site which had been leveled to give fill to the Low Level Bridge.
+The cabin is located in the North Saskatchewan river valley on Scona Hill, on a site which had been leveled to give fill to the Low Level Bridge.
 The style was intentionally picked for its status as a pioneer symbol, mirroring the Northern Alberta Pioneers and Descendants' association with the past.
 The association was founded in 1894 by a number of prominent Edmontonians such as for example, James Gibbons, Donald Ross Sr., John McDougall, and Harrison Young.

 Events

-As of 2020, NAPDA continues to hold events and meetings at the Edmonton Old Timers Cabin.
+As of 2024, paid events such as weddings and corporate meetings financially support the maintenance of the designated historic resource (Bison Lodge), and the creation of community and cultural events at Bison Lodge.